 If you don’t have the down payment money, you can try to get a second mortgage on the property, but it’s likely to be an uphill struggle.

-Be a 'strong borrower'Although many factors -- among them the loan-to-value ratio and the policies of the lender you’re dealing with -- can influence the terms of a loan on an investment property, investors should check their credit score before attempting a deal.
-It will have the greatest impact on a loan's terms.
+Although many factors — among them the loan-to-value ratio and the policies of the lender you’re dealing with — can influence the terms of a loan on an investment property, you’ll want to check your credit score before attempting a deal.

-“Below (a score of) 740, it can start to cost you additional money for the same interest rate.
-Below 740, you will have to pay a fee to have the interest rate stay the same.
-That can range from one-quarter of a point to two points to keep the same rate," Huettner says.
+“Below (a score of) 740, it can start to cost you additional money for the same interest rate,” Huettner says.
+“Below 740, you will have to pay a fee to have the interest rate stay the same.
+That can range from one-quarter of a point to 2 points to keep the same rate.”

 “If you have multiple rental properties, (lenders) now want reserves for each property,” Huettner says.
 “That way, if you have vacancies, you’re not dead.”